 Is daycare a good business?

 Yes.
-Research has shown that by 2020, the daycare industry will experience one of the fastest employment growth out of all industries.
+Research shows that the daycare industry will experience one of the fastest employment growth out of all industries.
 However, there are many factors to consider, such as your business plan, funding, location, and more.

 How much do in home daycare owners make?